The Mill

 The cultural club’s party ended after the speech held in honor of the retired teachers of the city of Berkane.
 He had been awarded a certificate in recognition of all the work he had carried out during a lifelong career dedicated to education.
 To his dismay, they had misspelled his name and mistaken his faith.
 He got into the car and drove off to Taforalt, a place that he hadn’t been able to get out of his mind for quite some time, despite having had his life buzzing with activity lately.
 With every curve and slope of the road, he felt grateful for being able to snatch a few moments of rest while enjoying the glorious scenery provided by the Beni-Snassen Mountains.
 He parked the car just a few meters away from his grandfather’s grave and approached it with great respect and solemnity.
 He began delivering his sermon right away:

 “Peace be upon you who now walk the earth of the great beyond.
-You have shown us the way and we, as your descendants, are honored to ...Read more
+You have shown us the way and we, as your descendants, are ...Read more

 The Archaeological Site of Volubilis